openharmony/docs/en/device-dev/subsystems/subsys-boot-init-sysparam.md

 If one tag is associated with more than five system parameters, you need to set the size of the system parameter tag file in **/base/startup/init/services/etc/param/ohos.para.size**.
 The default value is **512**.

-The configuring rule is as follows:
+The configuration rule is as follows:

 System parameter tag = Size